 A year later, once I started to review books and read other commentary on popular novels, I noticed that, although I’d been reading many books written by women, a vast majority of the big titles out there were by men.

 Was it that Young Adult literature is dominated by women?
 Perhaps.
 But while I was excited to read at that age, many of my friends could’ve cared less.
 It’s true that while I am surrounded virtually by friends near my age who also read YA, there is also the rest of the world to consider—particularly those who, like my friends, don’t enjoy reading.
 On the spectrum of the population, those who read, and those who read YA…we’re a fairly limited bunch.
-(That’s putting it lightly.)

-VIDA, an organization for women in literary arts, releases each year an authentic representation of the men to women authors in regards to publications and advocations.
+VIDA, an organization for women in literary arts, releases each year an authentic representation of the men to women authors ratio in regards to publications and advocations.
 I planned on skimming through the webpage because usually heaps of numbers in a written document reminds me of writing papers for class…not something I’d enjoy doing in my free time.
 But as I continued skimming, I wound up spending two hours going through their site and finding myself no less disgusted with the matter on hand.
 Essentially VIDA proved to me what I was beginning to understand—women are shadowed by men in the literary world.

-Well damn, it’s no wonder female authors aren’t as popular as male authors when their work isn’t being properly displayed or equally advocated for!
+Well damn, it’s no wonder female authors aren’t as popular as male authors when their work isn’t being properly displayed or equally advocated for.
 It seems that the problem doesn’t lie in the amount of publications, but rather by the way in which those books are being promoted.
 While YA has a staggering amount of female authors, it’s merely a genre in the entirety of the literary field.
-And big name magazines, such as all those stated above, will probably never write about YA because they believe they have a particular audience, on in which only reads adult books (apparently written by adult men).
+And big name magazines, such as all those stated above, will probably never write about YA because they believe they have a particular audience, one in which only reads adult books (apparently written by adult men).

-I did my own research seeing as I work in a bookstore and while I was restocking some titles I took the time to look at the authors names.
+I did my own research, seeing as I work in a bookstore, and while I was restocking some titles I took the time to look at the authors names.
 Not surprisingly, more than half of them were men.
 Not only that, but the ones I had to place on display tables were almost entirely male authors.
 Now that I have a deeper love and respect for literature, the things that once didn’t phase me are the issues that press deeply and leave a mark.

 - Blogging— I can’t express enough how influential blogging can be.
 Not only are you preaching to people who live long and far away, but you’re getting your own opinions out there through a method that can spread farther than a mere review column in a newspaper.
 Talk about books that no one knows of.
-Mention women of color whose works have been overcast by the frequent names of men.
+Mention women of color whose works have been overcast by the frequent names of men and white women.
 Acknowledge the movement, and make it happen.
 The more voices we have, the louder we will be.
 It sounds easy, but there isn’t nearly enough articles or videos depicting the seriousness of this issue.
 And it is serious, because if you think it isn’t—you’re inadvertently helping the opposing view.
 So blog about it.

 - Recommending— You don’t have to have a blog or channel or page to recommend a book to another person.
 You just have to have read that book and happen to be in conversation with another being.
 Simple enough.
 So next time you read a spectacular novel written by a women, no matter if it’s on the bestseller list or something you could hardly find in the biggest bookstores, recommend it.
 Get the word out there.
 You need to be the missionaries for this movement if you want to make a change.